gunnarku/gunnarku.github.io/index.md

 Microsoft taught me how to be an operating systems engineer who knows a thing or two about systems performance and security.
-Facebook enabled me to refine those skills in a different context.
+Meta (company formely known as Facebook) enabled me to refine those skills in a different context.

 A public description of my career evolution is on my [LinkedIn page](https://www.linkedin.com/in/gunnarku/).